QuietMisdreavus/ghostline/README.md

 If `misdreavus-mru` is enabled, the MRU list for the current window is used for the "lead tabs" instead, meaning that the buffer before the "lead tabs" marker (the `||` in the bar or the last buffer if no `||` is listed) will be the one switched to with the `<Plug>RotateMru` action.

+## license

+`ghostline` is available under the terms of the Mozilla Public License, version 2.0.
+For more information, check the LICENSE file.